jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         origin.</p>\n"
     - question: At what age do they usually appear?
-      answer: "<p>With the exception of gingivitis, periodontal diseases are rarely diagnosed before 15 years old, although to do it is under forms very severe and aggressive that seriously threaten teething, and even the general health of the child.
+      answer: "<p>With the exception of gingivitis, periodontal diseases are rarely diagnosed before 15 years old, although to do it, is under forms very severe and aggressive that seriously threaten teething, and even the general health of the child.
 They usually appear in adults, starting their first manifestations at an early age, around 25 years old.
 The younger the individual is at the